Rachel C. Gladstone, M.Ed., M.S. Counseling, Resident in Counseling

 - academic support services, resource coordination, and treatment planning coordination

 Rachel C. Gladstone is a licensed school counselor and educator.
+She is also a resident in counseling pursuing additional LPC licensure.
 Rachel provides educational consultation services to families navigating school and therapeutic placement options.
 She works with students and families to clarify their educational goals and to consider the pros and cons of school options.
 Her extensive knowledge of the Greater Richmond area public school system, as well as local and national private schools, enables her to help families make informed and confident decisions about their child’s school placement.

 Academic Support Services: Rachel helps families identify school and community resources to meet the academic, social, and emotional needs of their child.
 She works with parents to cultivate positive home to school relationships, working to facilitate clear communication, developing trust, and striving to keep focus on the shared goal of always doing what is in the best interest of the child.
 Rachel is available to help parents access appropriate academic supports, as well as to assist with the Individual Education Plan (IEP) and 504 process.